MicrosoftDocs/sql-docs/docs/advanced-analytics/python/what-is-revoscalepy.md

 To run Python code in SQL Server, you must have installed SQL Server 2017 together with the feature **Machine Learning Services**, and enabled the Python language.
 Earlier versions of SQL Server do not support Python integration.

-> [!WARNING]
+> [!NOTE]
 > Open source distributions of Python do not support SQL Server compute contexts.
-However, you can install Microsoft Machine Learning Server to publish and consume Python applications from Windows without installing SQL Server.
+However, if you need to publish and consume Python applications from Windows, you can install Microsoft Machine Learning Server without installing SQL Server.
 For more information, see [Create a Standalone R Server](../r/create-a-standalone-r-server.md)

 ## Get more help